 Don’t miss out on a single word.
 If virtual meetings are becoming a permanent feature of your workplace, the conversation must shift to how IT leaders can enable seamless high-quality audio in meeting rooms.
-It can filter out background noise, get rid of echo, and pick up voices from every part of the room.
+It can prioritize the voice over unwanted noise, help reduce echo and pick up voices clearly from every part of the room.
 The result?
 It’s easier for people working from home to fully integrate into the meeting.
 So, start the conversation today.

 Back-to-back audio calls have become an everyday occurrence in the hybrid home- and office-based workplace.
 Simply sitting through virtual meetings without a break is tiring enough.
-But add in the need to constantly ask people to repeat information, and it’s no wonder that meeting fatigue is a growing issue.
-Make sure you are being heard and understood the first time by using a great microphone to capture your voice.
+But add in constantly being asked to repeat yourself or speak louder, and it’s no wonder that meeting fatigue is a growing issue.
+Make sure you are being heard and understood the first time by using a great external (or USB) microphone to capture your voice.

 The average duration of a meeting is now between 31 to 60 minutes.
 That’s a long time to spend on a call if you are straining to hear every word.
 So, you have a choice: either insist on shorter meetings or get the audio tech set-up you deserve.
 Seamless audio that is natural, high quality, reliable and easy to use can shorten meeting times, boosting productivity, and cutting costs.